-Following review of existing line maintenance policies, Samson will provide recommendations to align maintenance frequency, reference documentation, and facilitate the development of a line management plan as described in MEG4.
+Following a review of existing line maintenance policies, Samson will provide recommendations to align maintenance frequency, reference documentation, and facilitate the development of a line management plan as described in MEG4.

 Personnel well-versed in MEG4 will be available as consultants throughout the process.
 Templates and training materials will help streamline education and transition processes.
 More can be found on our MEG4 Compliance expertise here.